 1. Linux Mint (1)

-2. Ubuntu (2)
+2. Debian (2)

 The Debian Project is an association of individuals who have made common cause to create a free operating system.
-This operating system is called Debian GNU/Linux, or simply Debian for short.
+This operating system is called Debian.
 Debian systems currently use the Linux kernel.
 Linux is a completely free piece of software started by Linus Torvalds and supported by thousands of programmers worldwide.
 Of course, the thing that people want is application software: programs to help them get what they want to do done, from editing documents to running a business to playing games to writing more software.
-Debian comes with over 20,000 packages (precompiled software that is bundled up in a nice format for easy installation on your machine) - all of it free.
+Debian comes with over 50,000 packages (precompiled software that is bundled up in a nice format for easy installation on your machine) - all of it free.
 It's a bit like a tower.
 At the base is the kernel.
 On top of that are all the basic tools.
 Next is all the software that you run on the computer.
 At the top of the tower is Debian -- carefully organizing and fitting everything so it all works together.

 4. Ubuntu (4)

-5. Fedora (5)
+5. Antergos (5)

 Fedora (formerly Fedora Core) is a Linux distribution developed by the community-supported Fedora Project and owned by Red Hat.
 Fedora contains software distributed under a free and open-source license and aims to be on the leading edge of such technologies.
 Fedora has a reputation for focusing on innovation, integrating new technologies early on and working closely with upstream Linux communities.
 The default desktop in Fedora is the GNOME desktop environment and the default interface is the GNOME Shell.
 Other desktop environments, including KDE, Xfce, LXDE, MATE and Cinnamon, are available.
 Fedora Project also distributes custom variations of Fedora called Fedora spins.
 These are built with specific sets of software packages, offering alternative desktop environments or targeting specific interests such as gaming, security, design, scientific computing and robotics.